 If you live in an area where winters go to the bone chilling limits, having fur garments in your wardrobe is a norm.
 Some people wish to get their hands on a real fur muffler, coat, or jacket, while others prefer to stick to synthetic alternatives.
 What real and faux fur is and why the debate on faux fur vs real fur has intensified with changing times is what we will discuss in this blog.

-We have compiled the blog to answer all your questions regarding real and synthetic fur so that you can make an informed choice before buying a fur garment.
+We have compiled some points in this article to answer all your questions regarding real and synthetic fur so that you can make an informed choice before buying a fur garment.

 Introduction to Fur